richardhenyash/freefrom/README.md

 * The **Product View** form was updated to include an **Add Product** button:
 <img src="/static/testing/product-view-update-review-new.png" width="500px" style="margin: 5px;">

-* The form validation for the **Product** form was updated to allow speacial characters (e.g. &, - etc) in product names.
+* The form validation for the **Product** form was updated to allow special characters (e.g. "&", "-" etc) in product names.

 * Selection higlighting was turned off on the **Product View** form fields.